 4. Domestic remedies

-Given the urgent nature of the Rapporteur mandate, complainants would not be required to have exhausted domestic remedies before making a complaint.
+Given the urgent nature of the [Rapporteur’s] [specialised member of the Compliance Committee’s] mandate, complainants are not required to have exhausted domestic remedies before making a complaint.

 5. Confidentiality

-Information submitted to the Rapporteur, including any information that might relate to the identity of the member of the public submitting the information, would be kept confidential unless the person submitting it has waived the right of confidentiality.
-The Rapporteur may explain to the person concerned the impact of maintaining confidentiality, if any, on the Rapporteur ability to perform his or her functions.
+Information submitted to the [Rapporteur] [specialised member of the Compliance Committee], including any information that may relate to the identity of the member of the public submitting the information, will be kept confidential unless the person submitting it has waived the right of confidentiality.
+The [Rapporteur] [specialised member of the Compliance Committee] may explain to the person concerned the impact of maintaining confidentiality, if any, on the [Rapporteur’s][specialised member of the Compliance Committee’s] ability to perform his or her functions.

 6. Information gathering

-In order to gather the necessary information to properly carry out his/her functions, the Rapporteur might use one or more of the following means:
+In order to gather the necessary information to properly carry out his/her functions, the [Rapporteur] [specialised member of the Compliance Committee] may use one or more of the following means:

  Gather information from any publicly available source